Kinark believes that the most effective services are those that are provided in a responsive and respectful manner and in a partnership with families.

 Parents for Children’s Mental Health Support Chapters

 Parents for Children’s Mental Health (PCMH) has Chapters across the province of Ontario.
 These Chapters function as support groups for family members that are raising a child and/or youth struggling with mental illness.
-Kinark is proud to support Parents for Children’s Mental Health (PCMH) Chapters in Barrie, Aurora and Whitby.
+Kinark is proud to support Parents for Children’s Mental Health (PCMH) Chapters in Barrie, Aurora and Durham.

 The PCMH Chapters meet monthly (except in July and August) and provide a space for family members to share their experiences and their strategies in a safe and accepting environment.
 The local leaders work to invite speakers to the group to inform and help family members in their journey with their child.